Vietnam.vn - Nền tảng quảng bá Việt Nam

 Gaza journalists have higher risk of death than civilians.
 Image 1

-Palestinian journalists covering the fighting in Gaza.
+Palestinian journalists working during the war in Gaza.
 Photo: Getty

 In addition, four Israeli journalists were killed in an attack on October 7 and two Lebanese journalists were killed in a rocket attack near the Egyptian border, since the Gaza war broke out.